bigdevwhale/marat555.github.io/_posts/2018-09-23-sql-queries.md

 ## Good practices

-Obviously, these practices are much larger, but I decided to gather in this post the most used queries and not overload with rare cases.
+Obviously, list of these practices are much larger, but I decided to gather in this post the most used queries and not overload with rare cases.

 #### Define all the necessary fields for SELECT instead of using SELECT *